JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 # Workshop Sessions Details

-**Note:** The beginner's `Python Game` session requires special software to download ahead of time.
+**Note:** The beginner's `Python Turtle` session requires special software to download ahead of time.
 And, if you want to start creating a web page on your laptop that you can save for later, we recommend you download [Sublime Text 2](http://www.sublimetext.com/2).

 # Beginner level workshops